National Cyclists' Union

 The National Cyclists' Union (NCU) was an association established in the Guildhall Tavern, London, on 16 February 1878 as the Bicycle Union.
 Its purpose was to defend cyclists and to organise and regulate bicycle racing in Great Britain.
 It merged with the Tricycle Association in 1882 and was renamed the National Cyclists' Union in 1883.

 The National Cyclists' Union selected teams for world championships and regulated circuit and track racing in England and Wales.
 It was a founder member of the International Cycling Association, forerunner of the Union Cycliste Internationale, the world governing body.

-During and after the Second World War, the NCU became involved in a civil war with a rival body, the British League of Racing Cyclists, which defied the NCU's rules that massed-start races should be held on public roads only when they were closed to other traffic.
+During and after the Second World War, the NCU became involved in a dispute with a rival body, the British League of Racing Cyclists, which defied the NCU's rules that massed-start races should be held on public roads only when they were closed to other traffic.
 The struggle between the two lasted for a decade, after which they merged to become the British Cycling Federation.

 Formation

-The Bicycle Union was formally established at a meeting in the Guildhall Tavern, London, on 16 February 1878, instigated by Gerard Cobb (a Cambridge University music tutor, president of the university's bicycle club, and also a member of the Cyclists' Touring Club's national council).
+The Bicycle Union was formally established at a meeting in the Guildhall Tavern, London, on 16 February 1878, instigated by Gerard Francis Cobb (a Cambridge University music tutor, president of the Cambridge University Cycling Club, and also a member of the Cyclists' Touring Club's national council).
 Its purpose was to defend cyclists and to organise and regulate bicycle racing in Great Britain.
-In July 1878, Cobb led the Bicycle Union's lobbying of the Local Government Board, one of the official bodies managing British highways, and also actively campaigned for highway improvements in Cambridge.
+In July 1878, Cobb, as its first president, led the Bicycle Union's lobbying of the Local Government Board, one of the official bodies managing British highways, and also actively campaigned for highway improvements in Cambridge.

 The Bicycle Union merged with the Tricycle Association in 1882 and was renamed the National Cyclists' Union in 1883.
 It continued to campaign for highway improvements, successfully pursuing an 1885 legal action, with support from highway engineer Thomas Codrington, regarding the road between Birmingham and Halesowen.

 In October 1886, the CTC and NCU pooled resources and formed the Roads Improvement Association.
 This did not present itself as a cycling organisation, instead initially focusing on production of technical literature distributed to highways boards and surveyors to promote improved construction and maintenance methods.
 In the early years of the 20th century, however, the RIA gradually became primarily a motoring lobby organisation, under honorary secretary William Rees Jeffreys.